 Building Our Community through the Exploration of Community-Building, Cultural Traditions & the Arts!

-Beginning Saturdays in 2022, Rainey will launch a new and exciting extension of its Saturday programming, Communities!
+Beginning Saturday, February 5 – April 30, 2022, We are excited to launch a new extension of our Saturday programming, Communities!

-The program will be offered in two 8-week sessions (January 8th – February 26th & March 19th – May 21st (There will be no programming on Saturday, April 16th).
+The program will be offered from February 5th – April 30th (There will be no programming on Saturday, April 16th).
 Each session will culminate with a free Community Celebration featuring presentations, performances, and exhibitions of participants’ work.

 Rainey is excited to continue enriching our community through the exploration of creativity, diversity, and culture from communities across the globe!

 unity through art

 Arts Education at Rainey Institute deeply enriches and inspires a broad community of learners through a variety of new and exciting programs.
 Through it’s multicultural and inter-generational classes, Communities will serve as a catalyst to unite and inspire our community as we learn, create and build together!

 Includes 4 classes each Saturday (48 total) + lunch & materials

 Storytelling Through Dance will introduce students to basic dance vocabulary, through exploring, reading, and creating stories.
 The stories read will be rooted in African American culture and written for children.